CPAP Therapy and Weight Loss

 When I was first diagnosed with OSA severe obstructive sleep apnea, one of the things I wanted to study was the link between CPAP Therapy and Weight Loss.

-Obstructive sleep apnea is caused by your upper airways being blocked while you sleep.
-This can be due to your tongue falling backward and blocking your airway, or enlarged tonsils may cause the blockage.
+Obstructive sleep apnea is caused by blocked upper airways while you sleep.
+This can be caused by your tongue falling backward and blocking your airway, or enlarged tonsils may cause the blockage.

 In many cases, OSA is due to excess neck fat pushing down while you’re asleep.